RGgt/BirdsSpotters/README.md

-# BirdsSpotters
+# RoBirdsSpotters
-A database of birds photures for bidrs spotters and a helper tool for the community.
+A database of birds photures for romanian bidrs spotters and a helper tool for the community.